 DnD races represent the different species found in the world of Dungeons and Dragons.
-Your choice of DnD species (as they’re also called) decides your character’s size, speed, and some unique abilities based on their ancestry.
-The 2014 version of fifth edition also features Dungeons and Dragons races that grant a character certain ability score increases.
+Your DnD species (as they’re also called) decides your character’s size, speed, and unique abilities.
+The 2014 version of fifth edition also features Dungeons and Dragons races that grant certain ability score increases.
 This guide explains each of the 5e races, from the core Player’s Handbook options to the rarer species found in supplementary books.

 After choosing your DnD classes, picking a race is the most important decision you’ll make during character creation.
 At least, that was true until 2024.
 Now DnD 2024 backgrounds are responsible for deciding a character’s ability score increase, we’d say that species are the tertiary choice for DnD character builds.